-Every organisation regardless of size, sector or competitive position in the marketplace has a set of value statements.
+Every organisation regardless of size, sector or competitive position in the marketplace, has a set of value statements.

 The idea is that organisations look to their leaders and employees to embody these values and display these attributes in their everyday behaviour.

 This fact is true of many of us.
 There are many reasons for this.
-Sometimes we don’t want to hurt others’ feelings, or we may lack the courage to deal with feelings, particularly messy ones.
+Sometimes we don’t want to hurt others’ feelings, or we may lack the courage to deal with emotions, particularly messy ones.

 Do employees not deserve the right to know?

-Every employee I have ever worked with has always conveyed that although receiving tough messages is hard, they admire leaders who are upfront.
+Every employee I have ever worked with has always conveyed that although receiving tough messages is hard; they admire leaders who are upfront.

 Even more concerning is an absence of trust and lack of collaboration becomes the defining culture.